 Blockley was just waking up when we arrived on Saturday morning.
 It is a very small village so you won’t need long to explore it.
 Take a moment to appreciate the local architecture.
 All houses are built with the local sand colour Cotswold stone.

 Walk to the top of the hill for glimpses of the countryside.

 There you will find a picturesque church, and you will see that even cemeteries are pretty in the Cotswolds.

 Our next stop was another very small, yet very pretty, village.
 Kingham is on flat land, the exact opposite of Blockley.

-It is all in the details in Kingham, the front porches are all ridiculously quaint.
+It is all about the details in Kingham, the front porches are all ridiculously quaint.

 Walk around the main green and wander toward the church.

-The place has a lot of local products shops and antics boutiques.
+The place has a lot of local products shops and antique boutiques.
 Make sure to explore some to find little treasures or souvenir!